WeblateOrg/weblate/docs/contributing/debugging.rst

 Debugging Weblate
 =================

-Bugs can behave as application crashes or as a misbehavior.
+Bugs can behave as application crashes or as misbehavior.
-You are welcome to collect info on any such issue and submit it to our `issue tracker
+You are welcome to collect info on any such issue and submit it to the `issue tracker
 <https://github.com/WeblateOrg/weblate/issues>`_.

 Debug mode
 ----------

-Enabling debug mode will make the exceptions show in browser.
+Turning on debug mode will make the exceptions show in the browser.
 This is useful to debug issues in the web interface, but not suitable for production environment as it has performance consequences and might leak private data.